openshift/oadp-operator/blogs/data-mover/data-mover-1.2.0-overview.md

 <h3><a href="https://github.com/migtools/velero-plugin-for-vsm">VSM PLUGIN</a>:</h3>

-<p dir="auto">The upstream Velero plugin for the VolumeSnapshotMover(VSM) controller is to facilitate CSI volumesnapshot data movement from an OpenShift cluster to object storage, and vice versa.</p>
+<p dir="auto">The Velero plugin for the VolumeSnapshotMover(VSM) controller is to facilitate CSI volumesnapshot data movement from an OpenShift cluster to object storage, and vice versa.</p>

 <h3><a href="https://github.com/migtools/volume-snapshot-mover/tree/master/config/crd/bases">VOLUMESNAPSHOTMOVER CUSTOM RESOURCE DEFINITIONS (CRDS)</a>:</h3>